Usage

 Migrating from yoyo

-If you are coming here having previously used yoyo
+If you are coming here having previously used yoyo, a lot of migrations can

-(namely sql migrations).
+be directly converted to pogo (namely sql migrations).
 Python migrations will

 be copied across as is, and will require manual updating to use async functions.